prominenceai/deepstream-services-library/docs/overview.md

 ```C++
 typedef boolean (*dsl_batch_meta_handler_cb)(void* batch_meta, void* user_data);
 ```
-callback typedef for a client batch meta handler function.
+Callback typedef for a client batch meta handler function.
 Once added to a Component, the function will be called when the component receives a batch meta buffer from its sink or src pad.
 Functions of this type are added to a component by calling the `dsl_<component-type>_batch_meta_handler_add` service, and removed with the corresponding `dsl_<component-type>_batch_meta_handler_removed` service.

 **Parameters**
 * `batch_meta` - [in] pointer to a buffer of batc-meta-data to process